leohuang2013/pyannote-audio_overlapped-speech-detection_cpp/README.md

-# speaker_diarization_prototype
+# Pyannote Audio Overlapped Speech Detection

-Convert pyannote-audio's speaker diarization pipeline to C++.
+Convert pyannote-audio's overlapped speech detection pipeline to C++.

 Whole pipeline is splitted into 3 stages,
 - segment
-- embedding
 - clustering

-For segment and embedding part,
+For segment,
 1. export embedding and segmentation model,
-2. convert pre-embedding, post-embedding, pre-segment, post-segment.

 For clustering, convert all python code to C++ code.